markopacak/xcompile-raspbian-starter/README.md

 A starter project for cross-compiling your C++ solution for Raspbian using CMake.
 Currently WIP.

-This guide aims to make things as automatic and easy as possible, yet you will still need to do some steps in order to have a fully functioning working envirnoment.
+This guide aims to make things as automatic and easy as possible.
+You still need to go through some steps in order to have a fully functioning working envirnoment.

 ## 1) Why?
 And why not Docker?

 If you can use `Docker` then go ahead.
-There might be situations though, where for many reasons, you are not allowed to install `Docker` on your Raspberry PI.
+There might be situations though, where for some reason you are not allowed to install `Docker` on your Pi.

-At such point, this starter project might be helpful for you.
+At such point this starter project can be helpful for you.

 ## 2) What does it do?